 The standard grain box held 60 bushels of wheat.
 The Imperial seen here has this size of grain box.
 Some grain wagons were fitted with a flared box above the wheels.
 These boxes would hold 90 bushels.
 But given the poor roads of the pioneer era, 60 bushels was as much as the farmer wanted to haul particularly if the farmer had a long haul to the nearest elevator.
 Many areas of the Prairies, when first settled, faced a 5 or 6 day roundtrip to the nearest elevator.
 There would have been no amenities along the trail and the most the farmer could hope for would be to find accommodation in the barns along the way for both himself and his team.
 Winter posed the danger of the weather “closing” in on the farmer and team while on the trail.

 Grain wagons such as this Imperial were the primary farm transport vehicle until the late 1920s when trucks both became reliable and came down in price.
 With the arrival of the Great Depression in 1930, horses again became more economical to operate versus internal combustion engines and wagons regained their position as the chief farm transport.
-By the 1930s economic conditions improved slightly but World War Two and the conversion of car and truck plants to war purposes resulted in wagons remaining important farm transport on the Prairies.
-With the end of World War 2, economical and reliable trucks were again available.
+By the 1930s, economic conditions improved slightly but the Second World War and the conversion of car and truck plants to war purposes resulted in wagons remaining important farm transport on the prairies.
+With the end of the war, economical and reliable trucks were again available.
 Even more importantly road construction machinery was not only economical but had gained significantly in capacity.
-Wagons rapidly passed out of use on the Prairies.
+Wagons rapidly passed out of use on the prairies.